A Santa Fe, New Mexico Day Trip

 Stroll Along Canyon Road

 One of the most pleasant ways to spend a couple of afternoon hours in Santa Fe, New Mexico, is by strolling along Canyon Road.
 If you are an art-lover, consider Canyon Road your paradise!
 Known for its art galleries and charming Adobe buildings, Canyon Road looks its best in the spring and summer months when the flowers are in bloom and the afternoon sun kisses the Adobe architecture with a warm, textured glow (the autumn season with its golden-leaved aspens is spectacular as well).

-The photos here show a sample of the wonderful textures and time-worn patina that so artistically adorns many of the buildings along Canyon Road in Santa Fe.
+The photos here show a sample of the captivating art and time-worn patina that can be seen along Canyon Road in Santa Fe.
 Be sure to bring a camera!

 An afternoon stroll through downtown Santa Fe rewards the eye with a display of hand-finished textures and colors that truly makes Santa Fe the “City Different.”
 The imperfections and textures seen in many of the older buildings add so much to the hand-hewn charm of Santa Fe.

 Downtown Santa Fe has a world-class collection of museums, hotels, restaurants, and shops to immerse the senses.
 Educate, indulge or entertain, you can do it all in downtown Santa Fe.